Matthias Freihof

 Matthias Freihof (born 25 November 1961) is a German television actor and director.
 He has performed in many TV films and series including police drama Siska for 5 years. but also works on live stage performing as an actor and a singer.
-He is most known former the GDR-film Coming Out in 1989.
+He is most known for the 1989 East German film Coming Out.
 He and the film won prizes in several festivals as best actor and best film as well as 'The Silver Bear' in the Berlin Film Festival 1990.